amang732/PacketSniffer/README.txt

     This Include packet disesction upto layer 7(that is, Application Layer).
     User friendly UI.Tracing the Particular packet stream of UDP and TCP.
     Compatibility with Windows.
-    (Fucture Scope is subjected to change according to the acheived milestone).
+    (Future Scope is subjected to change according to the achieved milestone).

 TECHNICAL SPECIFICATION:
     FRONTEND: